-- Although these are two main areas of attractive green open space in Dereham they are natural rather than designed landscapes with no architectural and historic interest. - There are limited buildings within these areas, the majority of which are modern and set within larger plots of land.
+Reasons for Exclusion - Although these are two main areas of attractive green open space in Dereham they are natural rather than designed landscapes with no architectural and historic interest. - There are limited buildings within these areas, the majority of which are modern and set within larger plots of land.
 Their secluded nature prevents even those of architectural merit from contributing to the character and appearance of the Conservation Area.

-The Conservation Area boundary currently captures the small river and wetland which runs north to south along the east side of the town.
+Rushmeadow is already under the care of the Norfolk Wildlife Trust.
+To ensure the green spaces are correctly protected, there may potential for the inclusion of these areas of green space to be identified within future Neighbourhood or Local Plans.
+The Conservation Area boundary previously captured the small river and wetland which runs north to south along the east side of the town.
 Both the north and south areas of the small river are natural areas of wetland.
 The area to the north is particularly natural, with much of it inaccessible as natural meadowland and woodland.
 The southern area of the river is more accessible and controlled, with pathways along the river, a recreation ground and sparse woodland.
 There are limited buildings within these areas, the majority of which are modern and set within larger plots of land.
 Their secluded nature prevents even those buildings of architectural merit from contributing to the character and appearance of the Conservation Area.
 Whilst attractive areas of natural landscape with a tranquil character, the landscape around this river does not have specific architectural or historic interest required for inclusion within a conservation area, the purpose of which is to identify built heritage of special interest.
-As such, it is proposed for exclusion.
+As such, it has been excluded.
 It should be noted that Rushmeadow is already under the care of the Norfolk Wildlife Trust and there may be potential for the inclusion of these areas of green space within future Neighbourhood or Local Plans.

-Introduction

-This section describes issues which threaten the special historic and architectural interest of the Dereham Conservation Area.
+Introduction This section describes issues which threaten the special historic and architectural interest of the Dereham Conservation Area.
 The plan adjacent shows negative features which can be mapped easily on a plan, though not all these features are possible to show visually and are described in the sections on the following pages.

-Issues Plan

-- Conservation Area

-Poor Shopfront

-Poor Building / Site

-Vacant Building /

-Boundary

-Signage

-Note: uPVC windows occur throughout the Conservation Area and are not marked individually on this plan tarmac surfacing 04 Commercial bins This plan is not to scale

-01 Traffic an issue in this area 02 Building in poor condition

-Site